onox/orka/README.md

     - ARB\_direct\_state\_access (OpenGL 4.5)
  * Optionally [GLFW][url-glfw]

-Note: You may also be able to build the project with another Ada compiler and/or without using the \*.gpr files.
-You just have to import the sources to your compiler apart from GNAT, so if I accidentally used some GNAT-specific features in the code, please drop me a message.

 Compilation
 -----------

-A Makefile is provided to build the source code and tests.
+A Makefile is provided to build the source code and examples.
 Use `make` to build the source code:

     $ make

+If you want to check after each call to OpenGL whether an error flag was set and raise a corresponding exception, then use the `development` mode:

+    $ MODE=development make

+The default mode is `release`.
+Both `release` and `development` enable general optimizations.
+To enable OpenGL exceptions, disable optimizations, and include debugging symbols, use the `debug` mode.

-Use `make test` to build the test programs:
+Use `make examples` to build the example programs:

-    $ make test
+    $ make examples

 Using Orka in your project
 --------------------------